Mari took a long sip of lemonade from the straw and blindly reached out to set it on the end table next to the hammock.

 “Something smells good back here.”

 She laughed with surprise and delight when she heard that warm booming voice.
-The gate to the backyard swung open to reveal a tall bronze-skinned man with crystal blue eyes that shone as bright as his smile.
+The gate to the backyard swung open to reveal a tall chocolate-skinned man with jade green eyes that shone as bright as his smile.
 The second the gate opened she ran to him.
 He met her halfway with muscled arms opened wide.

 Gage was a long-time family friend.
 Raoul and Mari took him on a tour shortly after her mother’s death and every time he visited the island, he made sure to come spend time with them.
 It wasn’t long before she regarded him as an uncle and she always looked forward to his visits.
-The last time she saw him was her graduation and pleasure had shot through her at the surprise.
+The last time she saw him was her graduation and she’d been equally pleased with that surprise.

-They both kept an arm locked around each other as they came back to the grill.
+They both kept an arm locked around each other as they came back to Raoul and Allison.

 “Long enough to get a good look at you.
 That’s for sure.
 You’ve been growing up on me.”

-Raoul snorted and turned the ribs over.
+Raoul snorted and eyed the ribs.
 “You?
 I watched the entire process and it still caught me by surprise.”

-He chuckled and patted Raoul on the back.
+Gage chuckled and patted Raoul on the back.
 “It’s good to see you, old man.
-Ally, you’re just as beautiful as always.”
+Allie, you’re just as beautiful as always.”

 “And you’re still a charmer.”
 Allison smiled with the words.